Trie data structure implementation.

 - Supports iterating over as well as deleting a subtrie.

-- Supports prefix checking as well as shortest and longest prefix
+- Supports prefix checking as well as shortest and longest prefix look-up.

 - Extensible for any kind of user-defined keys.